groundh0g/fauxcabulary.org/_posts/_queue/_NOTES_.md

   Forbids - an active auction
   Authorize - a writer's peepers
   Prius - before we first dated
   ??
-Argon - a missing consonant
+Argon - a missing consonant; the result of successful speech therapy for a pirate Sixties - T, T, T, T, T, T
+  Aftermath - no more cyphers